portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 ### News
 [see 'NewsArticle' at schema.org](https://schema.org/NewsArticle)

-### Notices
+### Announcements
-Often, Port Authority have to publish some notices (meteorological alerts, port procedures, etc ).
-Normally these notices are sent by mail and sms, adn published in the web.
-But also is necessary to publish in webservices.
+Often, Port Authority have to publish some announcements (meteorological alerts, changes in some port procedures, etc ).
+Normally these announcements are sent by mail and sms, and published in the website.
+But it is also necessary to publish them as webservices.

-Some notices are intended to port community, and other are intended to general public.
-Also each notice is of interest of some subgroups of port community, such as: shipagents, shipping companies, transport companies, stevedors,  concessionaire, etc.
+Some announcements are intended to port community, and other are intended to general public.
+Also each announcement is of interest of some subgroups of port community, such as: shipagents, shipping companies, transport companies, stevedors, concessionaire, etc.

 ### Port companies
-Direcciones y datos de contacto
+Contact details ans addresses

 ### Port Directory
 Logistic services of a port are ofered through specialized companies.
 A port should publish companies, contact information, and services offered by stakeholders of a port.
 This is a classifications of port services: